 What is the TIMEVALUE Function?

-The TIMEVALUE Function is categorized under DATE/TIME functions.
+The TIMEVALUE Function is categorized under Excel DATE/TIME functions.
 TIMEVALUE helps us convert a text representation of a time to MS Excel time.

 In MS Excel, time is stored internally as a numerical value.
-It doesn’t recognize time in text value.
+It doesn’t recognize time in text form.
 Hence, the TIMEVALUE function allows us to convert the text representation of a time into a decimal that is recognizable as time.

 The TIMEVALUE Function uses the following arguments: